 Up to 1834

-In 1708, Leicester tried, unsuccessfully, to promote a parliamentary act for establishing a town workhouse under the management of six Guardians drawn from the town's six main parishes.
+In 1708, Leicester tried, unsuccessfully, to promote a Local Act for establishing a town workhouse under the management of six Guardians drawn from the town's six main parishes.
 Similar attempts were made in 1792 and 1810 but neither succeeded.
-Instead, each parish resorted to setting its own establishments for the relief of the poor.
+Instead, each parish resorted to setting up its own establishment for the relief of the poor.

 In 1714, St Margaret's erected several "parish houses" for accommodating the poor but not providing or requiring work.
 These were enlarged and converted to a workhouse in 1723.

 In 1720, St Martin's parish built five houses on Millstone Lane.
 The SPCK's An Account of Several Work-houses... included the following report on the premises dated October 1724:

 They first made Choice of a Master, who has the immediate Care of the Poor, to keep them in Order, and employ them in such Work as they are capable of, and see that their Food is duly prepared and given to them, &c.
 He has two Apartments assign'd to him, his Diet and Washing, and 12l. per Annum Salary.

 The Parish Overseers buy all things for the House, and the Poor in it : For their Cloathing, they buy whole Pieces of Woollen and Linnen ; which, when cut out, is made up into Cloaths, by such of the Poor as are capable of it.

 The Overseers, about once in a Month, send in five Strike of Malt, which the Master brews at once into good Drink ; and every Saturday the Overseers buy for them a sufficient Quantity of good wholesome Meat, and send it to the Master.

 If any of the Poor fall sick, a proper Provision is made for them, and some of their Fellow-Poor are appointed to attend them.